Maneklal Gandhi

-Maneklal Maganlal Gandhi (born 27 July 1901, date of death 8 May 1989), commonly known as Maneklal Gandhi, was an Indian politician, parliament and assembly member and social activist who served parliament member twice collectively from 1952 to 1962, and represented Panchmahal constituency after elected in the first and second general elections.
+Maneklal Maganlal Gandhi (7 July 1901 - 8 May 1989), commonly known as Maneklal Gandhi, was an Indian politician, parliament and assembly member and social activist who served parliament member twice collectively from 1952 to 1962, and represented Panchmahal constituency after elected in the first and second general elections.
 He was affiliated with the Indian National Congress.
 Prior to India's first and second general elections, he served member of Bombay Legislative Assembly in 1937 and later in 1946 during the British rule.
+He served as a Member of the Legislative Assembly (MLA), Gujarat for two consecutive terms - 1972 and 1975.